Kuadrant/docs.kuadrant.io/docs/getting-started.md

 ### What's Next

-Now that you have two Kind clusters configured with the Multicluster Gateway Controller installed you are ready to begin [the Multicluster Gateways walkthrough.](how-to/multicluster-gateways-walkthrough.md)
+Now that you have two Kind clusters configured with Kuadrant installed you are ready to begin [the Multicluster Gateways walkthrough.](https://docs.kuadrant.io/multicluster-gateway-controller/docs/how-to/multicluster-gateways-walkthrough/)